 I was shaken by the end of it.

-The police spoke to him, and he's been moved on.
+The police spoke to him.

-Uh they were kept in very confined areas.
+They were kept in very confined areas.

 Her parents were killed on the October 7th attack.

-Sometimes, you know, they were waiting for it to be open, sometimes they were waiting for one and a half hours, two hours simply to go to the bathroom.
+Sometimes they were waiting for one and a half hours, two hours simply to go to the bathroom.

-You have convicted terrorists three to one being released by Israel to get back one Israeli or American hostage.
+You have convicted terrorists, three to one, being released by Israel to get back one Israeli or American hostage.

-Listen, it's a sick sick process.
+Listen, it's a sick, sick process.

 You're talking about negotiating with terrorists about human lives.

-These are barbarians, these are monsters.
+These are monsters.

-Uh, it's a horrible process.
+It's a horrible process.

 But you're right.

-But uh make no stick mistake about it.
+But make no mistake about it.

-These are terrorists, and quite frankly, Abbas's group with Fatah is no better.
+And quite frankly, Abbas's group with Fatah is no better.

 This is an Arab poll done by an Arab-controlled group.